 - The Konnected Alarm Panel Pro does not support configuration via

 Beginning in Home Assistant release 0.90, unique IDs are generated for each sensor or switch entity.
-This enables end users to modify the entity names and entity IDs through the Home Assistant UI on the Entity Registry page (under Configuration).
+This enables end users to modify the entity names and entity IDs through the Home Assistant UI at Settings -> Devices & Services -> Entities.

 Unique IDs are internally generated as follows:

 * Switches are identified by a unique hash including the pin number,